Has the Startup boom changed technology forever?

 Moving from demography to learning the buyer’s intent: While demography provides you with statistics to plan your business processes, it fails to deliver you with 100% opportunities.
 Every consumer has his/her own intent when they buy a product, and thus, demographic based statistics are not suffice to compete in market today.

-Creating two tier systems: Cloud technologies are a game changer in today’s world, as they provide you the agility, security and accessibility to all their data.
+Creating two tier systems: Cloud based solutions are proving to be game-changers in today’s world, as these systems offer agility, security and quick accessibility to your data.
 But we are seeing a shift from Cloud to a hybrid setup of two – tiered system making the server-application smoother and reliable to shoulder your business.
 While these seem very good to hear, it is important to ask questions such as; do we have the right infrastructure to support growth of the technology?
 Is the audience ready for the change?
 To what extent can one company use the data of their customers?
 What about privacy?